couchbaselabs/observability/examples/containers/multi/README.md

 ### Important notes ###
 Running many nodes at once is very resource intensive depending on machine specifications, and if run on a laptop will quickly destroy your battery (especially when not plugged in).
 Calling `docker pause cmos node0 node1 ...` and then `docker resume cmos node0 node1 ...` when temporarily not in use helps.

-Laptops on lower battery (causing throttling), and low-power machines in general, will take much longer to initialise the example - this is normal.
+Laptops on lower battery (causing throttling), and low-power machines in general, will take much longer to initialise the example (and load stats into Prometheus, Grafana, etc.) - this is normal.

 ## Environment Variables ##